Information for entrepreneurs

 If you start running a business full-time

 If you start a business, you can join the Entrepreneur Fund.
-The time you accumulated towards the membership requirement and the employment requirement with your previous unemployment fund can be transferred to your new unemployment fund if the gap between the two memberships is no longer than one month.
+The time you accumulated towards the membership requirement with your previous unemployment fund can be transferred to your new unemployment fund if the gap between the two memberships is no longer than one month.

 If you are a member of Unemployment Fund Aaria and you start running a business full-time, you can stay with us for up to 18 months.
 You can receive an earnings-related allowance during these 18 months based on your income from employment before you started your business.
 If you close your business during the first 18 months, you will still be deemed to satisfy the employment requirement based on work that you performed before you started your business.